Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 Welcome to the RWA .NET Workshop, we are going to learn how build reliable web applications using .NET and enterprise Cloud Apps.
 We are going to deploy a Ticket Store Application, Relecloud Concerts!

-For this guide, we assume you are using a Dev Container inside Visual Studio Code using Dev Containers.
+For this guide, we use Dev Containers to provide a complete development environment for the project.

 > For your convenience, we use Dev Containers with a fully-featured development environment.
 If you prefer to use Visual Studio, we recommend installing the necessary [dependencies](../../prerequisites.md) and skip to the deployment instructions starting in [Step 3](#3-log-in-to-azure).